Contents of this article:

-A viewer (typically the student) can chat, send/receive audio and video, respond to polls, display an emoji (such as their raised hand), and participate in breakout sessions.
-They can not affect other students in the class.
+A Viewer (typically the learner) can chat, send/receive audio and video, respond to polls, display an emoji (such as their raised hand), and participate in breakout sessions.
+They can not affect other viewers in the room.

-A moderator (typically the instructor) can do everything a viewer can, plus more.
+A Moderator (typically the educator) can do everything a viewer can, plus more.
 A moderator can mute/unmute other viewers, lockdown viewers (such as restrict them from using private chat), make any user (including themselves) the current presenter, and start breakout rooms.
 There can be multiple moderators in a session.